How to Apply

 Cambridge, MA 02138

-November 1: Cambridge Spring 2016 and MAT Winter 2016 application deadline
+November 1 still accepting applications for some programs; contactfor information: Cambridge Spring 2016 and MAT Winter 2016 priority application deadline

-December 1: Fall Application deadline for live audition/interview applicants to the Undergraduate Diploma, Master of Music, Graduate Performance Diploma
+December 1: Fall priority application deadline for live audition/interview applicants to the Undergraduate Diploma, Master of Music, Graduate Performance Diploma

 January 5: Application deadline for all recorded audition applicants to the Undergraduate Diploma, Master of Music, Graduate Performance Diploma.
 Application and pre-screening media deadline for Artist Diploma and Master of Arts in Teaching.
 Letters of recommendation deadline.